top of page

 Employers, unions and regulatory bodies should work together to ensure that workplaces are safe and supportive and should immediately address any concerns about working conditions.

-We recognize that Indigenous, black, and other racialized people; people living in poverty; and people who do not have homes; are disproportionately targeted and harmed by drug policy.
+Indigenous, black, and other racialized people; people living in poverty; and people who do not have homes; are disproportionately targeted and harmed by drug policy.
 We strive to amplify these voices.

 As we live and organize on Indigenous lands, settler colonialism continues to inflict genocide upon Indigenous people via stolen land, the Indian Act, foster care, policing & criminal justice systems, healthcare systems, education systems, unlawful resource extraction, dispossession of people from land, and the intergenerational trauma of institutions of assimilation and genocide known as "residential schools".
 We are committed to working to help repair harms perpetrated upon Indigenous communities, presently and historically.

-We welcome people of all races, place of origin, sex, gender identity, sexual orientation, ability, religion/lack of religion, family status, age and socio-economic status.
+We welcome people of all races, place of origin, sex, gender identity, sexual orientation, ability, religion/lack of religion, family status, age, and socio-economic status.
 We will not tolerate bullying, harassment or discrimination.
-Please contact us for support, or to join the fight.

 bottom of page